Deflation: Capital

 Although the values of capital assets are often casually said to deflate when they decline, this usage is not consistent with the usual definition of deflation; a more accurate description for a decrease in the value of a capital asset is economic depreciation.
 Another term, the accounting conventions of depreciation are standards to determine a decrease in values of capital assets when market values are not readily available or practical.

 Historical examples

 EU countries

 The inflation rate of Greece was negative during three years from 2013 to 2015.
 The same applies to Bulgaria, Cyprus, Spain, and Slovakia from 2014 to 2016.
 Greece, Cyprus, Spain, and Slovakia are members of the European monetary union.
-The Bulgarian currency, the lev, is pegged to the Euro with a fixed exchange rate.
+The old Bulgarian currency before adopting the Euro, the lev, was for a long time pegged to the Euro with a fixed exchange rate.
 In the entire European Union and the Eurozone, a disinflationary development was to be observed in the years 2011 to 2015.